-All of our guests are picked up (and dropped off) at their lodging location.
-We pick up in Bozeman, Emigrant, Gardiner, Mammoth and Canyon.
-We’ll confirm your exact pickup time based on the season as well as your exact pickup location.
+For private tours, all our guests are picked up (and dropped off) at their lodging location.
+We pick up in Bozeman, Livingston, Emigrant/Paradise Valley, Gardiner, Mammoth and West Yellowstone*.
+When you reserve, we’ll confirm your exact pickup time, based on the season, as well as your exact pickup location.

 Please allow your guide an additional 5-10 minutes before and after the scheduled pickup time in case of weather delays or traffic conditions.

 Approximate pickup times include:

 - 6:00AM Bozeman

 - 7:00AM Emigrant / Paradise Valley

 *West Yellowstone pickups meet at the West Yellowstone Chamber of Commerce and will be charged an additional $350 fee for the pickup.

 We’ve been to Yellowstone many times but never did the ‘northern loop’.
 What a great experience!
 So much more wildlife in the north.
 Saw grey wolves and their pups - bison of course but also elk, mountain goats and even a great horned owl.
 Our guide was great!
 He was very knowledgeable and ensured we had a thoroughly enjoyable day.
 We will definitely come back!

 What kind of wildlife can I see at Yellowstone?